SIRA Logo

 SIRA approved allied health practitioners:

-In most cases, where treatment commences within the first three months from date of injury, complete an AHTR if more than eight consultations are required.
-If treatment commences more than three months after the date of injury, complete an AHTR after your first consultation.
-See Table 4.2 in the Workers Compensation Guidelines for information about treatments available without preapproval of the insurer.
+In most cases, where treatment commences within the first 3 months from date of injury, complete an AHTR if more than 8 consultations are required.
+If treatment commences more than 3 months after the date of injury, complete an AHTR after your first consultation.
+See Table 4.1 and 4.2 in the Workers Compensation Guidelines for information about treatments available without pre-approval of the insurer.

 Non SIRA approved allied health practitioners: